kpsychas/logging_recipe/README.md

 # Python Logging Recipe

 ## Introduction
-Parts of this recipe are covered in [Python Cookbook](https://docs.python.org/2/howto/logging-cookbook.html) but we combine all of them in a proper solution for the following configurable use case.
+Parts of this recipe are covered in [Python Cookbook](https://docs.python.org/2/howto/logging-cookbook.html) but they are combined in a proper solution for the following configurable use case.

 ## Use Case
 Our setting consists of a library with different modules and application code consisting of multiple source files that uses this library.
 We want 2 separate logging configurations with different requirements:

  * A configuration for the modules of the library code that can be executed as scripts.
  This configuration will be part of the library.
  * A configuration for the application code.
 This should be to the extend possible independent of the library code.

 ### Library Requirements